michaelkamphausen/jsCalendar/readme.md

 If you are using the single date selection mode, `startDateChanged` is the only triggered event.

-To initialize the calendar with start and end date, specify the attributes `data-startdate` and `data-enddate` at the jsCalender HTML element with the string representation of a JavaScript Date object.
+For the multiple date selection the custom events `multipleChanged`, `multipleAdded` and `multipleRemoved` on the jsCalender HTML element will inform you about changes on the date selection.
+The `multipleChanged` event will be fired when a date is (un)selected and delivers an additional parameter `object` along to the event.
+This object stores two variables: `object.dates` is an array with all selected dates as Date() objects.
+Furthermore the variable `object.changedDate` stores the currently changed date as a Date() object.
+The data attribute also stores the same object as `object.dates` but in JSON format.

+    $(".jsCalendar").bind("multipleDatesChanged multipleDatesAdded multipleDatesRemoved", function(evt, object) {
+        $(this).data("multipledates"); // JSON string with all selected dates object.dates; // array with all selected dates object.changedDate; // string with new (un)selected date
+    });

+Additionally for the multiple date selection there are two events `multipleDatesAdded` and `multipleDatesRemoved`.
+These events have the same functionality as the `multipleDatesChanged` event but they are called specifically when a new date is selected (`multipleDatesAdded`) or an existing date is unselected (`multipleDatesRemoved`).

 To set dates programatically, call `$(".jsCalendar").calendar().setDates(start, end)`, where `start` and `end` are Date objects representing the dates you want to set.
 If you pass `null` as parameter, the corresponding date selection is removed.

-To reset the selection programatically (e.g. with an extra button), you could trigger a `resetSelection` event on the jsCalender HTML element.
+To reset the selection programatically (e.g. with an extra button), you could trigger a `resetDates` event on the jsCalender HTML element.

 From the user's perspective, range selection works like this: the first click is the start date, second click the end date, a third click resets the selection.
 If the selected end date is before the start date, they are automatically exchanged.
 It is possible to deselect a start or end date by clicking it without resetting the whole selection.
 You can implement your own date selection algorithm by rewriting the `dateSelected` method.